April 01, 2014 - April 03, 2014

 Topics covered include basic Color Theory, Digital and Film Workflows, Telecine and Lab History, Working with Clients and of course lots of cool stuff on looks and styles.
 The ICA courses can be structured to you or your companies needs, so if your market is Commercials, Drama, DI or Music clips we have it covered, enabling you to gain valuable experience that will help you stand out from your competitors.

 About Warren Eagles: Warren has been grading for over 20 years, and is now living in Australia, He is available for both short and longform contracts and happy working on commercials and movies, drama or music using Resolve, 2K plus, Apple Color and Bones Dailies.
-He specialises in short term cover and often goes straight from the airport to a room full of clients.
-He enjoys the challenges of working on different types of projects with new clients in new enviroments.
+He specializes in short term cover and often goes straight from the airport to a room full of clients.
+He enjoys the challenges of working on different types of projects with new clients in new environments.

 Now working as a freelance Colorist in Australia, he splits his time between grading and training throughout Asia.
 He has a lot of experience on a number of grading systems including Apple “Color” where he has worked on both series of the channel 10 cop series “Rush”.